RazumAI-ch/genai-recipe-audit-benchmark/docs/cli.md

 # 🧰 Command-Line Interface (CLI) Guide – GenAI Recipe Audit Benchmark

 This guide documents how to interact with the project via the command line, including:
-- Starting/stopping the PostgreSQL container
-- Resetting the database schema
-- Loading LLM and deviation seeds
-- Viewing table contents and database stats
 - Running the benchmark
+- Managing the database
+- Generating and inspecting training data
+- Training models

 ---

-## Prerequisites
+## ✅ Prerequisites

 - Docker installed and available in your terminal
 - `make` installed (comes preinstalled on macOS and Linux)